AI-in-Hand/platform/README.md

 ## Usage

 ### API Endpoints
 Send a POST request to the /create_agency endpoint to create an agency.
-The request body should contain the following fields:
+The response will contain the following:
 - agency_id: The ID of the agency

 ### WebSocket Endpoints